 What Is Xeomin®?

 Xeomin® is the next generation in botulinum toxin wrinkle treatment.
-It is the only purified wrinkle treatment botulinum toxin available today and is free from complexing proteins.
+It is the only purified anti-wrinkle treatment botulinum toxin-A available today and is free from complexing proteins.
 Complexing proteins are formed during the fermentation process of every botulinum toxin (e.g. Botox®, Dysport®).
 They are surplus and have no therapeutic benefits, they can in some cases lead to antibody formation and secondary treatment failure.

 Why See A Dentist For Facial Treatments?

-As dentists we have a comprehensive knowledge of facial anatomy.
-We understand the process that causes ageing and treatments that can help to the rejuvenate the face and counteract the effects of time.
+Xeomin® may only be administered by health care professionals with suitable qualifications and proven experience in the application of botulinum toxin and in the use of the necessary equipment.
+Dr Sienna Pat and Dr Vicki Chan are both qualified with the Australasian Academy of Dento-Facial Aesthetics (AADFA).
+As dentists they have a comprehensive knowledge of facial anatomy.
+They understand the process that causes ageing and treatments that can help to the rejuvenate the face and counteract the effects of time.
 You can be assured that your treatment takes place in an environment where infection control and sterilization standards are are met to the highest standard.

 How Does It Work?